Charles James Hargreave: Life

 The eldest son of James Hargreave, woollen manufacturer, he was born at Wortley, Leeds, Yorkshire, in December 1820.
 He was educated at Bramham, near Leeds, and at University College, London, and took the degree of LL.B. with honours in the university of London.
 He passed some months in the office of a solicitor, and afterwards was the pupil of Richard James Greening, and then of Lewis Duval.

 He was called to the bar at the Inner Temple 7 June 1844, and for some time assisted Jonathan Henry Christie as his draughtsman, but soon had an increasing business of his own.
 In 1843 he was appointed professor of jurisprudence in University College, a position which he held until his move from London in 1849.

-After the famine in Ireland and the passing of the Encumbered Estates Act in 1849, a court of three commissioners, of which Hargreave was one, was appointed to sit in Dublin to receive applications for the sale of the estates.
+Near the end of the Irish famine, in 1849, the Encumbered Estates' Court of three commissioners, of which Hargreave was one, was appointed to sit in Dublin to receive applications by creditors for the sale of Irish estates, which had until then been prevented by the feudal property law of "fee tail".
 Hargreave received a salary of £2,000 a year.
 In August 1849 he took up his residence in Dublin, where for nine years he was occupied with official duties.
 The amount of work accomplished by the court during this period was large, with important part being reading in private of titles, statements, petitions, and affidavits.
 The applications being made ex parte, the rights of absent persons, infants and others, had to be protected by the commissioners themselves.
 The number of petitions filed from October 1849 to 31 August 1857 was 4,413.
 The lands sold on these petitions were conveyed to the purchasers by means of upwards of eight thousand deeds of conveyance.
 The gross amount produced by sales of estates was £25,190,389.
 Hargreave, in reply to a question put by a parliamentary committee, stated that "no mistake of consequence was ever made by the court".